Parcel-NExT/Parcel_NExT/README.md

         : Iterative designs
         : Attempted implementation in SFML
     2024
-        : Start implementation in NodeJS
+        : Attempting implementation (frontend and backend) in NodeJS : Deprecate JS based approach and Electron GUI, use Godot for frontend and C# WebSocket for backend : Develop Gospel
+        : Develop Tranquility
 ```